barbaraperic-lectures/the-bean-machine/README.md

 ### Font

-1 font is used in this project: `Lato`.
+2 font is used in this project: `Lato` and `Open Sans`.
 It is already included in the stylesheet.

 The base font size is 16px, which reflect the typography in the following: